ajd213/hypercubes/README.md

 ### Unit tests

-Included also in analysis/ is a set of unit tests designed to test both the core hypercubes code, as well as the functions included in distributions.py.
+Included also in analysis/ is a set of unit tests designed to test both the core hypergraphs code, and the functions included in distributions.py.
 This includes checking properties of the outputs, as well as comparing the code to some analytic results.

 ## Authors